Modeling the Effects of Multiple Myeloma on Kidney Function: Introduction

 The main functions of the kidney include regulation of water and electrolyte balance, which affects arterial blood pressure.
 The kidneys also monitor the excretion of hormones and the blood levels of prescription drugs that affect body function, as well as regulating red blood cell production and vitamin D production.
 Most of the kidneys' work involves transportation of water and solutes between the blood and filtration systems in the kidney.
 Any substance not transported back to the blood is excreted in urine.

-Renal disease in multiple myeloma patients is usually present as proteinuria (excess serum proteins in the urine) \cite{Batuman2007,Korbet2006}.
-In general, kidney diseases related to multiple myeloma result from the kidneys' reduced ability to properly filter substances.
+Renal disease in patients with MM is usually present as proteinuria (excess serum proteins in the urine). \cite{Batuman2007,Korbet2006} In general, kidney diseases related to multiple myeloma result from the kidneys' reduced ability to properly filter substances.
 There are two types of common tubular kidney damage that we will consider: proximal tubular cell injury, and cast formation.
 The sources of this damage are malignant plasma cells, which produce monoclonal proteins called monoclonal immunoglobulin (Ig) light chains (also called M proteins).
-Ig light chains are subunits of antibodies, which are produced by plasma cells to fight infection.
-Antibodies express one of two types of light chain: kappa light chain or lambda light chain.
-Monoclonal myeloma plasma cells overproduce Ig light chains.
-The most common cause of severe renal failure in multiple myeloma patients is tubulointerstitial pathology resulting from high circulating concentrations of monoclonal Ig light chains \cite{Batuman2007}.
+Ig light chains are subunits of antibodies, which are produced by plasma cells to fight infection, and antibodies express one of two types of light chain: kappa light chain or lambda light chain.
+Monoclonal myeloma plasma cells will overproduce one specific type of Ig light chains.
+The most common cause of severe renal failure in patients with MM is tubulointerstitial pathology resulting from high circulating concentrations of monoclonal Ig light chains.\cite{Batuman2007}

-\section{Proximal Tubule Cell Injury}
+\subsection{Proximal Tubule Cell Injury}

 Proximal tubule cell (PTC) injury is caused by free light chain interaction with PTCs.
-Free light chains can be toxic to PTCs by blocking transport of glucose, amino acids, or phosphates, activating tubulointerstitial fibrosis, and causing excess free light chain endocytosis \cite{Sanders2012}.
-Endocytosis is the process by which cells absorb proteins by engulfing them.
-It is important to note that not all monoclonal free light chains are toxic to the kidneys.
-It appears that toxicity depends on the structure of a particular individual's free light chains' 3D structure or protein folding \cite{Batuman2007,Hutchison2011}.
-While high amount of light chains can be a sign of multiple myeloma, the more useful laboratory parameter is the serum kappa-lambda ratio.
-Normal kappa to lambda ratio is 0.26-1.65, compared to 0.37-3.1 in situations of renal impairment \cite{Hutchison2008}.
-When the level of either kappa or lambda light chains is very high and the other is normal to very low, the ratio is considered abnormal, which suggests the presence of clonal plasma cells.
+Free light chains can be toxic to PTCs by blocking transport of glucose, amino acids, or phosphates, activating tubulointerstitial fibrosis, and causing excess free light chain endocytosis.\cite{Sanders2012} Endocytosis is the process by which cells absorb proteins by engulfing them.
+It is important to note that not all monoclonal free light chains are toxic to the kidneys, and in fact, many patients with high amounts of serum free light chain have no renal impairment.\cite{Yadav2015} It appears that toxicity depends on the structure of a particular individual's free light chains' 3D structure or protein folding.\cite{Batuman2007,Hutchison2011} While high amounts of light chains can be a sign of multiple myeloma, a more useful laboratory parameter is the serum kappa to lambda ratio.
+Normal kappa to lambda ratio is 0.26-1.65, compared to 0.37-3.1 in situations of renal impairment.\cite{Hutchison2008} When the level of either kappa or lambda light chains is very high and the other is normal to very low, the ratio is considered abnormal, which suggests the presence of clonal plasma cells.